juliaconts/cmsc124-proglang/README.md

 Identifiers
-[Define the rules for valid identifiers (variable names, function names, etc.) and whether they are case-sensitive] identifiers cannot begin with a number identifiers are case-sensitive, ex. fooBar != foobar
+[Define the rules for valid identifiers (variable names, function names, etc.) and whether they are case-sensitive] identifiers cannot begin with a number

+identifiers are case-sensitive, ex. fooBar != foobar

+identifiers only accept letters, digits (if they are not the first character), and underlines(_)

 Comments
-[Describe the syntax for comments and whether nested comments are supported] single-line comments will be signified by // at the start and will end once the line ends group comments will be signified by /* at the start and will end at */ nested comments will not be supported
+[Describe the syntax for comments and whether nested comments are supported] single-line comments will be signified by # at the start and will end once the line ends group comments will be signified by ## at the start and will end at ## nested comments will not be supported

 Syntax Style